Ontario, Northern Ontario

 On April 8, Cambrian was authroized to make these changes to the Timmins transmitter: operate on channel 3 with effective radiated power of 63,500 watts video, 12,500 watts audio, with antenna height of 537 feet (directional).

-CKNC-TV Channel 9 entered the Sudbury market on October 4, becoming the CBC affiliate with CKSO-TV switching to the CTV Network as CICI-TV.
+CKNC-TV Channel 9 entered the Sudbury market on October 4, becoming the CBC affiliate with CKSO-TV switching to the CTV Network.
 This marked the end of almost 20 years of exclusive TV service to the Sudbury area by CKSO-TV.

 CKSO-TV-3 Kearns was authorized to increase effective radiated power from 65,000 watts to 162,000 watts.